openpaymentseurope/docs/docs/quickstart_ais.md

 bankIdLink = "bankid:///?autostarttoken=" + autoStartToken + "&redirect=" + redirectUriAfterDecoupledAuthentication
 ```

-In case of Redirect approach, you need to extract the link to the bank's external authentication page, and replace the placeholders with the relevant values.
+In case of Redirect approach, you need to extract the link to our auth server (which in turn will redirect to the bank's external authentication page) and replace the placeholders with the relevant values.

 ```javascript
 redirectLinkToBank = result.body._links.scaOAuth.href